Munich American High School: History

 The first school had no library, no lunchroom, no laboratories and that out of the 12 males in the first class, eight of them became officers in the Armed Forces.
 The 1946 to 1947 senior class started with eight students and doubled to 16 before the end of the school year.
 The curriculum was basic – a minimum of mathematics, history, science, and German taught by a local resident.

 Mr. Rex Gleason became principal of the school in 1947, and remained in Munich until 1968, overseeing the building of a new school complex which opened in the Perlacher Forst area of Munich in January 1956.
 By the time Rex Gleason left, there were two elementary schools in Munich and MAHS had nearly 1,200 students.

-The school on Rotbuchenstrasse 85 still exists and is now the Rotbuchenchule.
+The school on Rotbuchenstrasse 85 still exists and is now the Rotbuchenschule.
 In the basement are still remnants of when Americans were using the school.

 A fine example of modern architecture in post-war Munich was the US school center at the housing area Cincinattistrasse / General-Kalb-Weg in suburban Perlach.
 The housing area had been built in the 1950s by Karl Loibl, Hans A. Endres, Immanuel Kroeker, Otto Roth and Carl Kergl and included a cinema, a PX store and a hamburger restaurant.
 Not only had the school been built after the modern concept of age-specific environments – small buildings for the 60 children in primary school and larger buildings for the 30 children in secondary – but had all the amenities like recreational rooms and a cafeteria – then unknown in German schools.
 The friendly and light original architecture has been heavily modified between 1994 and 2003 and the characteristic 1950s interior decoration has been lost completely.

 The high school (and elementary school) in Perlacher Forst opened on January 4, 1956.
 Cost of the construction of both schools was about DM 7,600,000.
 Exchange rate in 1956 was DM 4.20 to $1.